ethereum/eth2.0-onboarding/docs/phase_0.md

 #### `Attestation`

 An [`Attestation`](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#attestation) is the primary message type that validators create for consensus.

+The core of the message is the [`AttestationData`](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#attestationdata) which contains fields signalling support for the head of the chain and the FFG vote.

+> Note that in phase 1, `AttestationData` will have an additional shard data field.

-The core of the message is the [`AttestationData`](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#attestationdata) which contains fields signalling support for the head of the chain, the FFG vote, and the shard data (in Phase 1).
-Although beacon blocks are only created by one validator per slot, _all_ validators have a chance to create one attestation each epoch through their assignment to a Beacon Committee.
+Although beacon blocks are only created by one validator per slot, _all_ validators have a chance to create one attestation per epoch (through their assignment to a Beacon Committee).
 In the optimal case, all active validators create and have an attestation included into a block during each epoch.

-* `AttestationData` is the primary component that is committed to by each validator.
+`AttestationData` is the primary component committed to by each validator.
+It has five fields:

-* The outer datastructure contains the aggregate signature and the participation bitfield requisite for verification of the signature.
-* Fields
-    * `aggregation_bits` stores a single bit for each member of the committee assigning a value of `1` to each validator that participated in this aggregate signature.
-These bits are ordered by the sort of the associated crosslink committee.
-    * `data` is the `AttestationData` that was signed by the validator or collection of validators.
-        * `slot` - slot that the validator/committee is assigned to attest to
+   * `slot` - the slot that the validator/committee is assigned to attest to
    * `index` - the index of the committee making the attestation (committee indices are mapped to shards in Phase 1)
    * `beacon_block_root` - block root of the beacon block seen as the head of the chain during the assigned slot
    * `source` - the most recent justified `Checkpoint` in the `BeaconState` during the assigned slot
    * `target` - the `Checkpoint` the attesters are attempting to justify (the current epoch and epoch boundary block)
-    * `signature` is the aggregate BLS signature of the attestation.

-<!insert_class `Attestation`>

 <!insert_class `AttestationData`>

 <!insert_class `Checkpoint`>

+The outer datastructure -- `Attestation` -- contains the aggregate signature and the participation bitfield required for verification of the signature.
+It has three fields:

+   * `aggregation_bits` - a list of bits containing a single bit for each member of the committee.
+Each validator that participated in this aggregate signature is assigned a value of `1`.
+These bits are ordered by the sort of the associated crosslink committee.
+   * `data` - the `AttestationData` that was signed by the validator or collection of validators.
+   * `signature` - the aggregate BLS signature of the attestation.

+   <!insert_class `Attestation`>

 #### `Deposit`